Freelance Players – Original Musical Theater for Ages 8-16

 Mass Cultural Council Logo

-The Freelance Players are supported in part by grants from local agencies, including the Boston Cultural Council, Brookline Commission for Arts and Culture, the Dedham Cultural Council, and the Dover Cultural Council, which are supported by the Mass Cultural Council, a state agency.
+The Freelance Players are supported in part by grants from local agencies, including the Boston Cultural Council, Brookline Commission for Arts and Culture, the Dover Cultural Council, the Needham Council for Arts and Culture, and the Newton Cultural Council which are supported by their respective towns and the Mass Cultural Council, a state agency.

 Freelance Players Tuition Refund Policy